jthelin/blist/README.md

 # blist

-Output a text file to stdout (for redirection) preceded by a header block identifying the file.
+Bulk list contents of text file(s) to stdout (for redirection), preceded by a header block with file info.

+## Context

+This C++ code was originally created circa 1992 - 1996.
+It will likely always be a work-in-progress, and should NOT be viewed as any type of "model" for "Modern C++" code.

+Mostly the purpose of the repo is as a learning exercise for me to work through upgrading this historic application code to use "Modern C++" (meaning primarily >= C++14 ISO standard features) and "modern" C++ software build tools to see how ~25 years of C++ language and core library enhancements have made things better for C++ developers.

 ## Historic Note

-This app and C++ code-base was originally created around 1992 - 1996 for use in a non-GUI UNIX environment, where a significant part of the development process involved pretty-printed code listing on a printer for peer-review & diagnostic archive purposes.
+This app and C++ code-base was originally created around 1992 - 1996, for use in a non-GUI UNIX environment where a significant part of the development process involved "pretty-printed" code listing on a printer for peer-review & diagnostic archive purposes.

 ```shell script
 blist file.* > lpr my-printer